justmarkham/DAT8/code/02_command_line.md

     * Use `.` for the `<path>` to refer to the working directory.
 * `grep <pattern>` does a **g**lobal search (of your entire computer) for matches
     * Hit `Ctrl + c` if you want to cancel the search.
-* Much more complex string-matching patterns can be used (which we will cover in a future class).
+* Much more complex string-matching patterns can be used.

 ##### `|`
 * `<command 1> | <command 2>` pipes the results from `<command 1>` into `<command 2>`, and then the results of `<command 2>` are printed to the console